 Q: I would like to tour the department.
 Can I drop in on a few faculty members and research labs?

 A: All visitors are welcome to take a Berkeley campus tour.
-You can also drop in or make an appointment to meet with the Graduate Affairs Advisor Rocío Sanchez.
+You can also drop in or make an appointment to meet with the Graduate Student Affairs Advisor Lyn Rivera.
 Regrettably, the department generally cannot accommodate the many prospective students who wish to drop in to visit faculty or research labs.
 Students who apply for admission and are invited to our annual interview weekend in late January will meet with faculty and current graduate students, and tour our labs and facilities.